France: Environment

-On June 28, 2019, in Vérargues, the temperature reached 46 °C, setting a temperature record in Metropolitan France since records began.
+On 28 June 2019, in Vérargues, the temperature reached 46 °C, setting a temperature record in Metropolitan France since records began.
 Climate change means that this kind of heatwave in France can be expected to occur 10 times more frequently than it would have done a century ago.
 France was one of the first countries to create an environment ministry, in 1971.
 France is ranked 19th by carbon dioxide emissions due to the country's heavy investment in nuclear power following the 1973 oil crisis, which now accounts for 75 per cent of its electricity production and results in less pollution.
 According to the 2020 Environmental Performance Index conducted by Yale and Columbia, France was the fifth most environmentally conscious country in the world.
-Like all European Union state members, France agreed to cut carbon emissions by at least 20% of 1990 levels by 2020.
+Like all European Union member states, France agreed to cut carbon emissions by at least 20% of 1990 levels by 2020.
 As of 2009, carbon dioxide emissions per capita are lower than that of China.
 The country was set to impose a carbon tax in 2009; however, the plan was abandoned due to fears of it burdening French businesses.

 The Gironde estuary is classified as a marine nature park and is part of the Natura 2000 network.
 The left bank is part of the Médoc regional nature park.
 With a surface area of 635 km^{2} (245 sq mi), it is the largest estuary in Europe.

 Forests account for 31 per cent of the land area—the fourth-highest proportion in Europe—representing an increase of 7 per cent since 1990.
 The forests are some of the most diverse in Europe, comprising more than 140 species of trees.
 France had a 2018 Forest Landscape Integrity Index mean score of 4.52/10, ranking it 123rd globally.
 There are nine national parks and 46 natural parks.
 A regional nature park (parc naturel régional or PNR) is a public establishment in France between local authorities and the national government covering an inhabited rural area of outstanding beauty, to protect the scenery and heritage as well as setting up sustainable economic development in the area.
-As of 2019 there are 54 PNRs in France.
+As of 2019, there are 54 PNRs in France.